semprag/semprag.github.io/style.md

 ---
 layout: default
-title: "Style guidelines for final submission"
+title: Preparing your final version for submission
 ---
-# Prepare your final version for submission #

 Before you submit your final version (especially if you submit LaTeX source), please go through this checklist.
 This is the same list that our production team uses to prepare articles for publication.
 The more care you take in preparing your source files, the quicker the production process will be and thus the sooner your article can be published.